chbutterworth/LUIT-Python-Project-EC2-Name-Generator/README.md

 # Hello World!
-The EC2 Name Generator is a basic python script is the other file in this repo.
+The EC2 Name Generator, a basic python script, is the other file in this repo.
 This repo and the files within are for educational uses only.
 Thanks!